-Millennium Hikers is a global initiative promoting local development and community empowerment through responsible, intercultural hiking and walkingexperiences across the world, with a focus on Europe and Asia, and particularly South Korea and France.
+Millennium Hikers is a global initiative promoting local sustainable development and community empowerment through responsible, intercultural outdoor experiences such as hiking and walking, in a wide variety of environments.
 Millennium Hikers is also an international community of hikers and walkers committed to have a positive impact on people and the planet.

 To inform, inspire and engage action on the SDGS, towards peace, happiness, shared prosperity, social inclusivity and environmental sustainability,